BlockResearchGroup/compas_cra/docs/tutorial.rst

 The complete tutorial script can be downloaded from `scripts/tutorial_cubes.py <https://github.com/BlockResearchGroup/compas_cra/blob/main/scripts/tutorial_cubes.py>`_

-To see more how to construct assembly and solve equilibrium, please check :ref:`Examples`.
+To reproduce our `paper <https://doi.org/10.1016/j.cad.2022.103216>`_'s examples or to see more how to construct assembly and solve equilibrium, please check :ref:`Examples`.

 Optional: Export geometry from CAD software (Rhino)